Metro rake runs under river for first time in India, reaches Howrah from Kolkata | Business

 Later, another rake also reached Howrah Maidan station by the same route.

-Terming it a 'historic event', the Metro general manager said, "Trial runs between Howrah Maidan and Esplanade station will be conducted for the next five to seven months, following which regular services on this stretch will begin."
-Trial runs on the 4.8 km stretch of the underground section will commence soon, Reddy said.
+Terming it a 'historic event', the Metro general manager said, "Trial runs between Howrah Maidan and Esplanade station will be conducted for the next seven months, following which regular services on this stretch will begin."
+Trial runs on the 4.8 km stretch of the underground section will commence soon, the official said.

-''We want to be thorough, don't want to rush into the services,'' he told reporters at a press conference.

-Stating that it is the deepest rail network in India, he said that it requires a lot of skill and hard work to construct and run it.

-After this stretch becomes operational, Howrah Maidan will be the deepest Metro station - 33 metres below the surface - of the country.
+After this stretch becomes operational, Howrah Maidan will be the deepest Metro station - 33-metre below the surface - of the country.

-The Metro is expected to cover the 520-metre stretch under the river Hooghly in 45 seconds, the official said, adding that this tunnel under the river is 32 metres below the water surface level.
+The Metro is expected to cover the 520-metre stretch under the river Hooghly in 45 seconds, he said, adding that this tunnel under the river is 32 metres below the water surface level.

 The East West Metro corridor connecting Howrah Maidan and Sector V, the Information Technology hub in Salt Lake, is partially operational - between Sealdah and Sector V stations.